Your Dog Is Judging You—Well, Only If She’s a Girl, Study Says

 She is watching your every move.

 Yes, your dog is judging you.
-That is, if your dog is a girl.
+That is, if your dog is a female.
 Have a male dog?
 You may be living in a judgment-free zone.
-According to a 2022 study, female dogs could give the judges on the Olympic gymnastics committee a run for their money.
+In other words, according to a 2022 studyopens in a new tab, female dogs are more critical than the gymnastics judges at the Olympics.
 More so, they care about competence — they evaluate people and respond accordingly.
 Males don’t act the same way (at least not those observed in the study).

 She may judge, just not about your ability to open a pickle jar.